newt0/defaimint/pitch/elevenlabs-script.md

 ### 🛡 FEATURES: Safe & Effortless

 Letting Ay-Eye manage your money feels risky.
-That’s why we designed DeFAI-Mint with two principles:
+That’s why we designed De-Fay-Mint with two principles:
-**Safety.
-And Simplicity.**
+Safety.
+And Simplicity.

 Your mint price equals your trade budget.
 No overexposure.